 The National Lottery Good Causes' website allows you to search all available Lottery funding in one place.

-Three or four large grants are available to give British charities the chance to deliver the project they have always dreamed of, but never had the opportunity to bring to life.
+The Dream Fund gives organisations the chance to deliver the project they have always dreamed of, but never had the opportunity to bring to life.

 Funding for voluntary organisations, non-profits, charities and CICs from leading retailers including John Lewis, Waitrose, M&S and Sainsbury’s, through fundraising website.
 Open to all VCSE organisations.